techidaily/site-games-able/source/_posts/competing-with-precision-in-tetris-showdowns-phone-style.md

 ## Play Tetris Against Other People in Your Phone's Browser With Jstris

- The easiest way to start playing Tetris competitively on Android or iPhone is to visit the[Jstris](https://jstris.jezevec10.com/) homepage in your preferred mobile browser.
+ The easiest way to start playing Tetris competitively on Android or iPhone is to visit the [Jstris](https://jstris.jezevec10.com/) homepage in your preferred mobile browser.
 It's completely free.

  Jstris automatically defaults to the Live gameplay mode.
 Here, you’re placed in a room to compete in round-to-round games of knockout, with the goal to clear as many lines as possible to pile garbage gray tetriminos—the famous Tetris shapes—onto the other player.
 As in classic Tetris, once the tetriminos go off-screen, it's game over.